Integrated Online Monitoring and Adaptation of Process Model Predictive Controllers: Online Monitoring and Adaptation

 i.e., the feature is derived from the closed-loop system \eqref{eq:problem_setting-dynamics}, with system parameter $\phi$, between time steps $k$ and $k^\prime$ under the controller $u = u(x_k, \bm{d}_{k:k+N}, \theta_k)$, such that

-It is assumed that the functions $F_l$ are unknown, but that the features $\sigma_{k, k^\prime}^{[l]}$ are observable.
-Example features could be average economic costs, settling times, disturbance magnitudes, constraint margins, or variances of controlled variables at steady-state.
-For monitoring, considering each of these features individually does not capture how correlations between them describe acceptable performance, e.g., for energy systems, the features of economic cost and power demand are highly correlated, and monitoring each individually can lead to false positives for acceptability.
+The subscript ${k,k^\prime}$ differs from ${k:k^\prime}$ in that it denotes a scalar value computed between time steps $k$ and $k^\prime$, rather than a stacked vector.
+It is assumed that the functions $F_m$ are unknown, but that the features $\sigma_{k, k^\prime}^{[m]}$ are observable; examples include average economic costs, settling times, disturbance magnitudes, constraint margins, or variances of controlled variables at steady-state.